 To provide a safe transport system, we need to deliver network-wide improvements and support the uptake of new safety technologies.
 We can also do more to protect vulnerable users of the transport system through targeted programs.

-- People feel and are safe across every mode of transport, at any time of day or night. - Technology is used effectively to improve safety and reduce risk. - It is safe for kids to walk and ride their bikes to school.
+- People feel and are safe across every mode

+- Technology is used effectively to improve

+- It is safe for kids to walk and ride their bikes

 The following strategic actions will inform future initiatives outlined in the implementation plan.